WhatATragedy/whatatragedy.github.io/_posts/2020/03/2020-03-27-How-The-Internet-Works.md

 ASN 57695

 ## Picking The Best Path
 With the internet being as huge as it is, how does the path to an IP range get picked.
-There are a few factors all documented [here](https://www.cisco.com/c/en/us/support/docs/ip/border-gateway-protocol-bgp/13753-25.htmlc) but usually, if no properties have been set on the device, it will usually be the path of least hops.
+There are a few factors all documented [here](https://www.cisco.com/c/en/us/support/docs/ip/border-gateway-protocol-bgp/13753-25.htmlc) but if no properties have been set on the device, it will usually be the path of least hops.
 This will be the route with the least ASNs in it.
-If an ISP gets the same route from loads of different providers, these will all be kept in the routers RIB (Routing Information Base), it will run the best path selection algorithm on the RIB for each range, and install the best next hop IP address in the FIB (Forwarding Information Base), the FIB is kept in hardware to ensure quick packet switching and will not change unless the RIB is recalculated with a different results.
+If an ISP gets the same route from loads of different providers, these will all be kept in the router's RIB (Routing Information Base), it will run the best path selection algorithm on the RIB for each range, and install the best next-hop IP address in the FIB (Forwarding Information Base), the FIB is kept in hardware to ensure quick packet switching and will not change unless the RIB is recalculated with a different result.

 ## Conclusion
-BGP is a great protocol, and really is the backbone of the internet.
+BGP is a great protocol and is the backbone of the internet.
 The problem with BGP is it is a lazy routing protocol, there are no error checks or even validation checks which leads to huge security problems on a global scale.
-I'll look into these in later posts.
+I’ll look into these in later posts.